ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/what-is-ooni-probe.png" title="What is OONI Probe" alt="What is OONI Probe">}}

 **Step 2.** The next screen shares a summary of potential risks associated with running OONI Probe.
-Click **Learn more** to read our [documentation](https://ooni.org/about/risks/) explaining potential risks (written based on legal consultation).
+Click **Learn more** to read our [documentation](https://ooni.org/about/risks/) explaining potential risks.

 {{<img src="images/learn-more-risks.png" title="Learn more " alt="Learn more ">}}